WhatTheDickens/engl340/index.md

 #### Before class

 - Read all the pages in the "Meet Your Computer" module and do your best to carry out the instructions.
 Take notes on anything you weren't able to accomplish.
+- Your computer's graphical user interface (GUI) may differ from what you see in the module's illustrations, depending on the version of your operating system.
+For example, the illustrations show the location of certain options and settings as they appear in Windows 10, but you may be running Windows 11.
+Don't give up!
+See if you can find them anyway.
+Again, take notes on anything you can't figure out.

 #### In class